List of ReBoot characters: Megabyte

 The main antagonist of the series, Megabyte (voiced by Tony Jay) is a virus, originally operating out of the Silicon Tor in Sector 1000 and dominating most of G-Prime.
 Megabyte plots constantly to corrupt and control Mainframe in order to turn it into his own domain, "Megaframe", and from there infect the Super-Computer and then take the entire Net.

 His secondary objective is to destroy his sister Hexadecimal, which is apparently just viral sibling rivalry.
-He is a malignant virus able to infect other programs, and commands an army of infected Viral Binomes.
 He has a brutal, almost psychopathic nature and speaks with a deep British accent.
 Megabyte possesses fantastic physical strength, super agility and reflexes as well as the ability to jump great distances.
-He can quickly scale high walls with vicious Wolverine-like extendable claws on his knuckles, as well as finger tips with extending nails similar to Lady Deathstrike.
+His appearance consists of a mechanical humanoid with Wolverine-like retractable claws on his knuckles and Lady Deathstrike-like claws from his fingertips.
+He can also detach his legs when operating from his hover throne.

 He has an exceedingly cunning intellect as well as the ability to infect and control objects.
 Another ability he has shown is the ability to read memory from certain sprites, namely Phong (Infected).
 He also manages to steal Bob's exchanged Guardian code with Glitch.
 Megabyte has no sense of morality and consistently takes advantage of others to achieve his own ends.
 He also seems immune to the energy-draining effect of nulls (as he has been seen holding his pet null "Nibbles", whom he once called "Father").
 Megabyte can also store codes to control programs and functions of what ever system he is in, provided he has been given said codes.
 These programs are controlled by buttons located under a panel in his left arm.

-Megabyte also has a sense of humor and musical talents, as shown in the episode "Talent Night" when he crashed into Enzo's birthday party, accompanied by armed guards, but instead of his usual evil antics, he began to play a rock song on a forked guitar, which led to his and Bob's famous rock duel.
-Afterwards, Megabyte remarked "I've always wanted to do that", and left, but not before giving Enzo his guitar as a birthday gift.

-Megabyte's origin is revealed in the fourth season.
-He and Hexadecimal were once one virus (Killabyte), who was scheduled for deletion by the Guardians, but upgraded into Gigabyte before it could be carried out.
-He mortally wounded Bob's partner and moved in toward Bob before being accidentally teleported away by Welman Matrix's gateway device.
-The results were devastating: the destruction of Mainframe's twin city (creating Lost Angles), everyone present being nullified (including Welman, who became Nibbles), and Gigabyte being split into Megabyte and Hexadecimal.
-Upon being separated, Megabyte observed his surroundings and walked off – intent to carry out his agenda on an unsuspecting city.